-High School Pathways
+High School Homestudy Pathway

-All high school students enrolled at our school will discuss and create an Individualized Graduation Plan (IGP).
+All Homestudy high school students will discuss and create an Individualized Graduation Plan (IGP).
 Short- and long-term goals will be created based on the needs of each student.
 A School Counselor is also assigned to each student and will review the IGP.
 Our goal is to help students meet graduation requirements and be career and college ready.